dotnet/AspNetCore.Docs/aspnetcore/security/cors.md

 Consider carefully before allowing requests from any origin.
 Allowing requests from any origin means that *any website* can make cross-origin requests to your app.

 ::: moniker range=">= aspnetcore-2.2"

+> [!NOTE]
-Specifying `AllowAnyOrigin` and `AllowCredentials` is an insecure configuration and can result in cross-site request forgery.
-The CORS service returns an invalid CORS response when an application is configured with the two.
+> Specifying `AllowAnyOrigin` and `AllowCredentials` is an insecure configuration and can result in cross-site request forgery.
+The CORS service returns an invalid CORS response when an app is configured with the two.

 ::: moniker-end

 ::: moniker range="< aspnetcore-2.2"

 > [!NOTE]
 > Specifying `AllowAnyOrigin` and `AllowCredentials` is an insecure configuration and can result in cross-site request forgery.
 Consider specifying an exact list of origins if your client needs to authorize to access server resources.

 ::: moniker-end

 This setting affects [preflight requests and the Access-Control-Allow-Origin header](#preflight-requests) (described later in this topic).